Blog /

 How many supervised driving hours does Arkansas require?

-Arkansas doesn’t mandate a specific number of supervised driving hours, but practice is still strongly recommended.
+Arkansas doesn’t mandate a specific number of supervised driving hours, but at least 50 hours of practice is strongly recommended.

 How long do I need to hold my permit in Arkansas?